 Llwyncelyn Wind

-In 2017, we were granted planning permission for two wind turbines to be installed at Llwyncelyn Farm, near Porth.
+A local, community energy scheme for Rhondda Cynon Taf, in 2017 we were granted planning permission for two wind turbines to be installed at Llwyncelyn Farm, near Porth.

 Take a look at our other renewable projects...